anikamis/pangenomic_dbg/README.md

 3. **Full-stack app** for compressed colored de Bruijn graph visualizations

-Please refer the README in each of the subfolders on directions for installation.
+Please refer the README in each of the subfolders on directions for installation/use.
 These should ideally all be run in a local environment.